Graham Butcher – Stav Teacher

-All three aspects are represented in this video of Stav Training which was recorded in the USA.
+All three aspects are discussed in this video lecture on Stav Training which was recorded in the Sweden in May 2015.

 The Sixteen Stances at their most basic are breath, posture and relaxation exercises.
 Everything in Stav relates to one of these aspects or a combination of them.

 The stances are a daily moving meditation and should be performed daily if you are serious about being a practitioner of Stav.
 However the Stances also provide the basis for Martial Arts training in terms of basic postures, ways of holding a weapon and postions to work from and to.
 You can also see Martial Training as a way testing and proving your knowledge of the stances and ability to use them.
 There is of course a great deal more to the Stances than Martial training including health benefits and knowledge of the runes but the Martial Training is a very good place to start.